andresrodriguez55/InterpreterForBigAddLanguage/README.md

 ### 2.f Execution of Blocks

-The same code that was used in the lexical analyzer will be used to execute the main blocks with the only difference that an .xl document will not be written and it will also be taken into account when a loop instruction has been read, in order to send it to a function written especially for loops that takes into account from one-line loops to nested loops.

 The design of the function that will execute the loops has been done in the style of unit tests, writing tests of all possible situations and correcting the code based on errors.